petarturukalo/rpibld/README.md

 configured with the same transmitter parameters as in the bootloader.
 This can be achieved with kernel command-line parameters `console=ttyS0,115200` and `8250.nr_uarts=1`.

-If the error occurs before the consoles are initialised then you may still not see any output.
+If the error occurs before the consoles are initialised then you may not see any output.
 A work around for this is to use the `earlycon` command-line param for early serial output, e.g.
 `ignore_loglevel keep_bootcon earlycon=uart8250,mmio32,0xfe215040`.
 Ensure kernel config
 `CONFIG_SERIAL_EARLYCON=y` is also set.